appwise-labs/onboarding-code-lab-1-android/pages/1_setup.md

 ### GitHub Repository

-* You can find the link to your repo on your [personal Confluence](https://appwise.atlassian.net/wiki/home) page.
+* You have to create your own repository on GitHub and add your personal reviewers to your project.

 ### Jira access